 - To select a range of notes and/or non-pitched, either drag a marquee (selection box) across them, or shift-click to select multiple notes.
 The yellow text above shows any pitch shift of the combined notes in cents.

 - To select ALL note and non-pitch blocks in a Warp Region or Warp process, choose Select All (cmd/ctrl-A) from the Revoice Pro Edit menu (not the contextual menu).

 When multiple blocks are selected, the range of notes and non-pitched blocks and silence regions selected will become one block of values that can be manipulated together at the same time.
 Blocks will then behave in ways that depend on their signal content and the horizontal and vertical lock switches.
 (For now, we will assume the lock switches are OFF.)

 You can audition audio in a looped fashion while you are manipulating time and pitch, to hear the effect.
 If background processing is turned on it will attempt to keep up with the changes you make, and with the effects of the various tools described below.

-The selected blocks behave like a position dependent tool selection menu.
-In other words, as you move the mouse cursor around or in the block, the cursor will change shape to show you what "tool" can be used to modify the signal and in which directions the block can be manipulated.
+As you move the mouse cursor around or in the block, the cursor will change shape to show you what "tool" can be used to modify the signal and in which directions the block can be manipulated.